mizgaionutalexandru/tasky/README.md

 - Create unlimited lists, update their name or delete them
 - Create unlimited items, update their description or delete them
+- Mark items as completed
 - Full keyboard accessibility
 - Mobile version

+## Things that can be added later

+- More input length restrictions and an error notification
+- Notification congratulating the user after he marked all items as completed

 ## Contact me by [mail](mailto:mizgaionutalexandru@gmail.com)